![]() |

 committee, who hailed LiaBraaten as "a major

-talent" who played
+talent" who played "heads

 and shoulders above everyone else in the competition."
-The

-"kind and thoughtful chairman", as LiaBraaten explains it, who confided
+The "kind and thoughtful chairman", as LiaBraaten explains it, who confided

 to Craig his frustration with how the events at the prestigious